AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/map-data/map-an-array.md

 +++

-## Map an array
+## Map an entire array

-1. Click the button located in the target field.
+1. Click the field where you want to map the array.
+This is the field that the array is mapped to.

    >[!INFO]
    >